jvanderberg/react-from-scratch/README.md

 #React From Scratch

 A simple React shell that contains all you need to run and build a basic React project.
+The project uses nothing more than npm package.json scripts and various command line node modules to build and deploy.

 #Installing and Dev Usage
 1. Clone the repository and run 'npm install' in the root.